mathiasbynens/proposal-weakrefs/README.md

 // key: {"b":2}
 ```

 Remember to be cautious with use of powerful constructs like this iterable WeakMap.
 Web APIs designed with semantics analogous to these are widely considered to be legacy mistakes.
-It's best to avoid exposing garbage collection timing in your applications, and to use weak references and finalizers sparingly, e.g., for cases which help reduce memory usage.
+It’s best to avoid exposing garbage collection timing in your applications, and to use weak references and finalizers sparingly, e.g., for cases which help reduce memory usage.

 ## Historical documents